eth-p/uni-chip8/docs/project/item-description/chip-8-emulator.md

 // operator |: OR both values together (OR bit columns together)
 // (0b1010 0000 | 0b0000 1010) == 0b1010 1010

-// Therefore, MEM[pc] must be shifted 8 bits left,
+// Therefore to construct the opcode, MEM[pc] must be shifted 8 bits left,
-// then OR with MEM[pc + 1] to construct the opcode.
+// then OR with MEM[pc + 1].

 // 0xF == 0b1111, so 0x...F... with operator & acts as a mask
 // to select certain nibbles.